 - Details about your, or your child’s, school and GP

 Most of the personal information we process is provided to us directly by you/your parent carer in order for us to provide a service.
-The lawful basis we rely on for processing this information is Your Consent.
+The lawful bases we rely on for processing this information are your consent and legitimate interests.
 We will always ask for your consent to store and process your personal information and you may give this consent verbally or in writing.
 You are able to remove your consent at any time.
-You can do this by emailing us on firstname.lastname@example.org.
+You can do this by emailing us email@example.com.

 We may also receive personal information indirectly, from the following sources, in the following scenarios:

-- If you are a child or young person, we may receive this information directly from the person(s) who has Parental Responsibility for you.
+- If you are a child or young person and we are working with your parent carer, we may receive this information directly from the person(s) who has Parental Responsibility for you.
 If you are over 16 years, we will ask your parent/carer to check with you that you consent to us processing your data.
 Where a person over 16 does not have capacity to make this decision we will follow the principles set out in the Mental Capacity Act 2005 and take consent from the appropriate decision maker.
 For this decision, this is likely to be the primary carer.